dfinity/portal/docs/developer-docs/functionality/sns/launch-intro.md

 community to set various parameters according to their needs.
 Choosing these parameters entails non-technical work to define which goals a given SNS should pursue.
-For example, you can configure parameters that determine how much voting rewards are distributed to users that participate in SNS governance and how often these rewards are distributed.
+For example, you can configure parameters that determine how voting rewards are distributed to users that participate in SNS governance.
 Choosing these parameters entails non-technical considerations, such as deciding on a tokenomics plan that defines in what ways the SNS tokens will be used and what behaviors should be incentivised.

-These examples show that before diving into the technical details, you may want to spend some time defining non-technical goals of the SNS you are about to launch and the dapp that will be controlled by it.
+These examples show that before diving into the technical details, you may want to spend some time defining non-technical goals of the SNS and the dapp that will be controlled by it.
 To provide some tips on what considerations you should not forget, we list a few of them on
 [this page](../../../tokenomics/sns/not-blind/predeployment-considerations.md).